mdai26/Polygrain_Voronoi/README.md

-# Polygrain microstructure generation through Voronoi tessellation
+# Polygrain microstructure generation through Voronoi Tessellation
 ### This code includes
 #### 1) Randomly generated the location of points.
 #### 2) Perform Voronoi tessellation based on the location of generated points.